-‘Poetic Nights’ combines the fine arts of both calligraphy and fabric design in a handmade pillowcase, with an original design inspired by Arabic poetry.
-Artist Ayed Arafah mentions how the occupation also takes part of the body and mind, and to protect his dreams from it he often reads poetry before sleeping.
-That’s why he made these pillow cases to provide a warm and creative touch to the bedroom, with the lyrical content and meaning allowing poetic dreams to appear.
+‘Poetic nights’ combines the fine arts of both calligraphy and fabric design in a handmade pillowcase, with an original design inspired by Arabic poetry.
+Artist Ayed Arafah reflects on how the occupation also takes part of the body and mind; to protect his dreams from this violence, he often reads poetry before sleeping.
+That’s why he made these pillow cases: to provide a warm and creative touch to the bedroom, with the lyrical content and meaning allowing poetic dreams to appear.

 One pillowcase shows a quote from Mahmoud Darwish’s poem ‘In Praise of the High Shadow’: “How we’d love the navy blue except the broken shadow above the sea.”
 The other pillow case comes from Darwish’s poem ‘Diary of a Palestinian wound’ and reads: “Tell her I’m fine… My homeland is not a suitcase and I am not a traveller.”

-These pillowcase’s cotton fabric is made in Hebron; it is designed by artist Ayed Arafah and screen-printed and tailored in Bethlehem.
+This pillowcase’s cotton fabric is made in Al-Khalil (Hebron); it is designed by artist Ayed Arafah, and is screen-printed and tailored in Bethlehem.

 - Ayed Arafeh (PS)

 Ayed Arafah was born in Jerusalem and grew up in Dheisheh refugee camp.
 Nowadays, he works and lives in Ramallah.
 He has a BA degree in contemporary visual art from The International Academy of Art and a BA in social work from Al Quds Open University.
 Combining classic and contemporary media, he explores the conceptual image that aims to motivate a better understanding about the self (my self and others) in relation with society’s issues related to politics, culture and economics.
 His aim is to engage with different levels of society.

 - George Qarra’a (PS)

 2 variants currently available (Diary of a Palestinian wound & In praise of the high shadow)